Job Openings

 • Service oriented

-• A desire and ability to work independently, move quickly, but deliberately; to share and receive critical feedback
+• A desire and ability to work independently, move quickly, but deliberately; share and receive critical feedback.

-• This position requires strong communications between staff, board members, teachers, partners and the public.
+• This position requires strong communications between staff, board members, partners, and the public.
 Understanding these relationships is critical and excellent communication skills are required.

 • Effective writing and editing skills